3liz/docker-php/README.md

 It means that files created by the PHP application will be owned by `userphp` and `groupphp`, with the id `1000`.

-If files are created in a volume, probably you would like an other id, so a specific user on the host could access to this files.
+If files are created in a volume, probably you would like another id, so a specific user on the host could access to these files.

-You can change the id, by providing environment variable containing these id, at the start of the container.
+You can change the id, by providing environment variable containing this id, at the start of the container.
 Variables should be `APP_USER_ID` and `APP_GROUP_ID`.

 In most of case, during development, you would like to set with your own user id: